vgteam/vg_snakemake/README.md

 vg paths -RL -x hprc-v1.1-mc-grch38.gbz | grep GRCh38 | grep -v "_" | grep -v EBV > hprc-v1.1-mc-grch38.paths_list.txt
 ```

+Optional: (manually) order those path names.
+They will define the order in the BAMs.
+Or use the path lists in [config/hprc-v1.1-mc-grch38.paths_list.txt](config/hprc-v1.1-mc-grch38.paths_list.txt).

 Run the workflow:

 ```sh
 snakemake --configfile config/config.hprc.yaml -p genotype_variants_from_short_reads --cores 2 -n --slurm --use-singularity --profile profile/default
 ```

+## Understanding the config file

+*Soon: details about indel realignment, renaming chromosomes, and other parameters that can be tweaked.*

+## Recommendations to adapt the workflow to an HPC

+*Soon: how to use/specify envmodules, disable some containers, space management*